openculinary/crawler/README.md

 ### Initial data load

-To crawl and index `openrecipes` from scrath, execute the following commands:
+To crawl and index `openrecipes` from scratch, execute the following commands:

 ```sh
 $ cd openrecipes